Using AI to provide actionable data insights

 • Using benchmark data to determine what constitutes a good score was an improvement, but still a fairly blunt tool.
 Allowing customers to set specific goals for app performance would provide even deeper, individualised context for HEART metrics.

-Additional improvements to HEART overview page
+Additional improvements to HEART Overview page